tetracorp/dungeons-of-avalon/docs/_posts/2020-07-30-character-class.md

 |Healer   | :white_check_mark: |:white_check_mark:|  :white_check_mark:   | :x: | :x: |:x: |    :x:     |  :x:   |
 |Wizard   | :white_check_mark: |:x:|  :x:   | :x: | :x: |:white_check_mark: |    :x:     |  :white_check_mark:   |

-While the troll and stemb&auml;r have a value for MP increase at level-up, they can not take any spellcasting classes, and therefore can never actually gain MP.
+While the Troll and Stemb&auml;r have a value for MP increase at level-up, they can not take any spellcasting classes, and therefore can never actually gain MP.

+Although you cannot create an Elf Wizard, in DoA1 the default character Wynder is in fact an Elf Wizard.